JPCodeCraft/AlbionFreeMarketTutorials/tutorials/begginer/begginer.md

 - Don't fight at the entrance (they have advantage)
 - Run deeper, fight at choke points
 - Or just leave - your time is worth more than pride

-**Red Zone Is Safer Than Yellow:**

-- Yellow zone: Gankers have nothing to lose
-- Red zone: Gankers lose reputation for killing you
-- Most reds are empty because gankers are in black zones

-### **Quality of Life Hacks**

-**The Auto-Respec Setting:**

-- Turn OFF auto-respec in settings
-- It wastes silver early game
-- Only respec at 100 spec when fame converts to silver

-**The Loading Screen Tell:**

-- Long loading screen entering a zone = lots of players
-- Quick load = empty zone
-- Use this to avoid gankers

-**The Repair Station Scam:**

-- Player repair stations in cities often charge 500% markup
-- ALWAYS use the NPC repair station
-- Check the repair cost before confirming

-**Buy Orders Are Free Storage:**

-- Place buy orders for 1 silver on expensive items
-- They last 7 days
-- Free storage that doesn't count against bank limit
-- Cancel when you need the space

-### **The Progression Shortcuts**

-**Skip These Noob Traps:**

-- Laborers (not worth it until T6+)
-- Farming below T6 (loses money)
-- Refining without focus (you'll go broke)
-- Arena after first daily bonus (zero fame)
-- Expeditions after T4 (terrible fame/hour)

-**Rush These Instead:**

-- One gathering skill to T6
-- One weapon line to T4
-- Personal island for passive income
-- Faction standing for easy rewards
-- Guild membership for everything else

 ### **Final Pro Tip: The Albion Mindset**